provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryValidateMarketResponse"></a>

 ### QueryValidateMarketResponse
-QueryValidateMarketResponse is a response message for the QueryValidateMarket endpoint.
+QueryValidateMarketResponse is a response message for the ValidateMarket query.

 | Field | Type | Label | Description |